Kuala Lumpur skyline in 2026

 3. Dependant Pass

-If you are expatriating with your family, your relatives (spouse, children under 18) are eligible for the Dependant Pass.
+If you are relocating with your family, your relatives (spouse, children under 18) are eligible for the Dependant Pass.
 Note that for children, this does not exempt them from enrolling in an international school to validate their student status.

-2026 Relocation Simulator
+Relocation Simulator 2026

 Administrative Alert: "Stamping"